King of Prussia

 Advert from The Del Amo Estate Company

-The Penney's at DEL AMO CENTER covered three floors and around 70,000 square feet.
+The Penney's at DEL AMO CENTER covered two floors and around 70,000 square feet.

 Drawing from the J.C.
 Penney Company